chriscauley/txrx.org/README.md

 ln -s `pwd`/Django-Next-Please/NextPlease .dev
 ```

-Now get the sourcecode from github.
-If you forked the source code use your own url (replace chriscauley with your github username).
+Now just get the sourcecode from github.
+If you have forked the source code use your own url (just replace chriscauley with your github username).
 Modify the last line to represent the ABSOLUTE path to the .dev folder created above.

 ```bash
 git clone https://github.com/chriscauley/txrx.org